There are few movie genres as tense as the chamber drama.

 These stories rely heavily on strong characters and intelligent dialogue, with a taut central premise that drives conflict.

-Here are our picks for the best chamber drama movies of all time and why they stand out as must-watch examples of the genre.
+Here are my picks for the best chamber drama movies of all time and why they stand out as must-watch examples of the genre.

 5. The Hateful Eight (2015)